heroiclabs/nakama-docs/docs/runtime-code-basics.md

 We provide <a href="../runtime-code-typescript-setup/#typescript-setup">a guide on how to get started</a> with the JavaScript runtime by writing your code in TypeScript and using its compiler to generate a ".js" bundle that can be interpreted by Nakama.
 The server support for JavaScript has been built to directly consider the use of TypeScript for your code and is the recommended way to develop your JavaScript code.

 ## Examples

-In this section we'll provide a few code examples in the programming languages that can be interpreted by the server runtime.
+In this section we'll provide a few code examples in the programming languages that can be interpreted by the server runtimes.

 ### RPC Example